moisf56/Signals-and-Systems-EEE321-Labs/README.md

 - **Student:** Mohammed Abed
 - **Student ID:** 21903608
+- **Emails:** moisf56@gmail.com - mohammed.abed@ug.bilkent.edu.tr
 - **Institution:** Bilkent University
 - **Department:** Electrical and Electronics Engineering

 ## 📝 License

 This project is created for educational purposes as part of the EEE321 course at Bilkent University.
+For Bilkent students: I am aware of the changes to the EEE321 labs, but feel free to use my work to help you navigate through solving and implementing the new Labs.
+Best of Luck!

 ---

-**Last Updated:** [Current Date]
+**Last Updated:** [Wednesday, 17.09.2025]
 **MATLAB Version:** R2020a+
 **Course Completion:** 2023-2024 Academic Year